swiftlang/vscode-swift/assets/walkthrough/createNewProject.md

 There are several project templates to choose from:
 - `Library`: A package with a library.
-Use this to
+Use this to publish code for other packages to consume.
 - `Executable`: A package with an executable.
 Use this for command line utilities.
 - `Tool`: A package with an executable that uses Swift Argument Parser.
 Use this if you plan to have a rich set of command line arguments.
 - `Build Tool Plugin`: A package that vents a Swift build tool plugin.